VideoCurio/ProtonMailBridgeDocker/README.md

 docker push ghcr.io/videocurio/proton-mail-bridge:latest
 ```

+An experimental [Alpine Linux](https://www.alpinelinux.org/) version for a small image base footprint is available in the Alpine directory - BUGGED - Do not use it yet in production!

 ## Sources:

 Made from [Debian 12 (bookworm) Go image](https://hub.docker.com/_/golang/) and [Proton Mail Bridge sources](https://github.com/ProtonMail/proton-bridge/tree/master) v3.9.1

-## Notes

-An experimental [Alpine Linux](https://www.alpinelinux.org/) version for a small image base footprint is available in the Alpine directory - BUGGED - Do not use it yet in production!